splitio/vercel-integration-utils/README.md

         debug: ErrorLogger()
       }).client();

-      // Wait until the SDK is ready or timeout try {
+      // Wait until the SDK is ready or times out try {
-        await client.waitReady();
+        await client.whenReady();
       } catch (e) {
         // SDK timed out.
 Treatment evaluations will fall back to 'control'.
         // This should not happen if Edge Config is properly configured and synchronized.